 Dr Qinqin Huang

-Qinqin’s work focuses on the genetic basis of common disease in the Genes & Health cohort and polygenic background in rare developmental disorders.
+Qinqin’s work focuses on the genetic basis of common complex traits and polygenic background underlying rare neurodevelopmental conditions.

-I joint the Sanger Institute in 2019 as a postdoc with Hilary Martin.
-I have been analysing data from Genes & Health, a cohort of British South Asians with genetic and electronic health record data.
-I have focused on diabetes, coronary artery disease, and their risk factors including serum lipid levels, body mass index, and blood pressure.
-South Asian ancestry individuals have elevated risk for these diseases but are under-represented in genetic studies.
+I joined the Sanger Institute in 2019 as a postdoc with Hilary Martin.
+I have been analysing data from Genes & Health, a cohort of British South Asians with genetic data and linked electronic health records.
+Individuals of South Asian ancestry have elevated risk for cardiometabolic conditions but they are under-represented in genetic studies.
 We systematically assessed the performance of polygenic scores in this cohort.
-Despite the attenuated performance compared to Europeans, the polygenic scores for coronary artery disease and type 2 diabetes still provide improved prediction over standard risk classification tools.
-We are also comparing imputation strategies using different reference panels in people of South Asian ancestry.
+Despite the attenuated performance compared to Europeans, they still provided improved risk prediction for coronary artery disease and type 2 diabetes over standard risk classification tools.

-Prior to my postdoc, I did my PhD with Mike Inouye at the University of Melbourne.
-My PhD focused on the expression quantitative trait loci (eQTLs).
+I completed my PhD with Mike Inouye at the University of Melbourne.
+My PhD focused on expression quantitative trait loci (eQTLs).
 I performed extensive, empirically driven eQTL simulations to explore eQTL study designs and the performance of various analysis choices.
-I investigated how genetic variation drives gene expression across different immune and inflammatory conditions in neonatal samples.
-I identified response eQTLs, with effects on gene expression modified by immune responses, for a great proportion of genes regulated by eQTLs.
-I performed integrative analyses using the neonatal eQTLs and GWAS variants associated with immune-mediated disease, to demonstrate the potential role of early-life gene expression in the development of these diseases in adulthood.
+I investigated how genetic variation influences gene expression across different immune and inflammatory conditions in neonatal samples.
+I identified response eQTLs (eQTLs with effects on gene expression modified by immune responses) for a great proportion of genes regulated by eQTLs.
+I performed integrative analyses using neonatal eQTLs and GWAS variants associated with immune-mediated diseases, demonstrating the potential role of early-life gene expression in the development of these diseases later in life.

 My timeline